Higher-derivative corrections to small black rings: A family of -corrected heterotic backgrounds

 The zeroth-order equations of motion can be straightforwardly derived from Eqs.~(\ref{eq:einsteineom}), (\ref{eq:dilatoneom}) and (\ref{eq:KReom}) by just setting $\alpha'\rightarrow 0$.
 One finds that they are satisfied by our configuration if

 where $\partial^{2}=\partial_{m}\partial_{m}$ and $\Omega^{(0)}=d\omega^{(0)}$.

-\subsection{First-order $\alpha'$-corrections}
+\subsection{First-order $\alpha'$ corrections}

-Let us now assume that we have a solution to the zeroth-order equations of motion ---\textit{i.e.} two functions ${\mathcal Z}^{(0)}_{\pm}$ and a 1-form $\omega^{(0)}$ satisfying (\ref{eq:0thorderZs}) and (\ref{eq:0thorderomega}) respectively--- and try to find a solution to the corrected equations of motion.
-For that, we will assume the same ansatz as before, namely\footnote{We show in Appendix \ref{app:susy} that this configuration is also supersymmetric at first-order in $\alpha'$.}
+Let us assume that we have a solution to the zeroth-order equations of motion (i.e. two functions ${\mathcal Z}^{(0)}_{\pm}$ and a 1-form $\omega^{(0)}$ satisfying (\ref{eq:0thorderZs}) and (\ref{eq:0thorderomega}) respectively) and try to find a solution to the corrected equations of motion.
+Then, we have to first write down an ansatz for the fields.
+The simplest possibility is to assume that the form of the solution will not be modified by the $\alpha'$ corrections.
+This is actually what happens in related systems \cite{Cano:2018qev, Chimento:2018kop, Cano:2018brq, Cano:2018hut}, where the $\alpha'$ corrections only modify the components of the fields that are already active at zeroth order.
+We shall assume the same here.
+Then, our ansatz is

 with